pegaltier/trading-indi/src/flow/README.md

 # Flow Module - Reactive Operator Composition

 The Flow module provides a declarative framework for composing trading algorithms as DAGs (Directed Acyclic Graphs).
-Instead of the traditional pipeline approach (`bar → [indicators] → signals`), Flow lets you express complex trading logic as reactive data flows where any node can be monitored and computation propagates automatically.
+Instead of the traditional pipeline approach (`bar → [indicators] → signals`), Flow lets you express complex trading logic as reactive data flows where computation propagates automatically through the graph.

 ## Philosophy

 Traditional trading systems chain indicators in sequence, requiring explicit control flow.
 Flow takes a different approach:

 - **Describe the DAG, not the control flow**: Define what nodes depend on, not how to execute them
-- **Reactive**: Feed data once, observe any node; propagation happens automatically
+- **Synchronous execution**: All nodes execute in topological order (race-free, predictable)
 - **Dynamic**: Mix stateful operators (indicators) and stateless functions (aggregators, filters) seamlessly

 ## Core Concepts

-- **Graph**: DAG that executes nodes synchronously in topological order (race-free)
+- **Graph**: Synchronous DAG that executes nodes in topological order - simple, fast, race-free
+- **AsyncGraph**: Async DAG with event listeners for reactive monitoring
-- **Operator**: Any object with synchronous `onData()` method - indicators, transformations, aggregators
+- **Operator**: Any object with `onData()` method - indicators, transformations, aggregators
 - **Root**: Entry point that receives external data
 - **Dependencies**: Input paths that a node depends on
-- **Reactivity**: Emit node updates in real-time as data flows through
-- **Serialization**: Async listeners and output callbacks execute in order to maintain event sequence

 ## Basic Usage

-### Programmatic Construction
+### Synchronous Graph (Recommended)

 ```typescript
 import { Graph } from "@junduck/trading-indi/flow";